Branching $k$-path vertex cover of forests: Introduction

 Unlike the classical $k$-path vertex cover, the branching variant is meaningful only for forests or, possibly, for some graphs close to forests or for some very specific classes of graphs.
-In arbitrary graphs, there could be a lot of branching vertices and very few leaves, which would make the branching $k$-path vertex cover number to be very small.
+In arbitrary graphs, there could be many branching vertices and very few leaves, which would make the branching $k$-path vertex cover number very small.
 For example, in $K_n$, all vertices are branching, but there are no leaves, so we have $\psi_b(K_n,k)=0$.

 There is a trivial upper bound $\psi_b(F,k) \leq n$ for both undirected forests and rooted directed forests, and it is tight, as it is attained on the forest consisting of $n$ isolated vertices.
 So, the main non-trivial problem is about the lower bounds.